moacir-rodrigues-petry/github-actions/README.md

 5. How can I create a /api/users controller? `@terminal /explain how can I create a /api/users controller in ruby on rails?`

+6. Generate all the CRUD actions for the users controller: `in the #file:users_controller.rb file, generate all actions`

-6. How can I create a user model? `@terminal /explain how can I create a user model in ruby on rails?`
+7. How can I create a user model? `@terminal /explain how can I create a user model in ruby on rails?`

-7. What is the command to create users from terminal? `@terminal /explain what is the command to create users from terminal in ruby on rails?`
+8. What is the command to create users from terminal? `@terminal /explain what is the command to create users from terminal in ruby on rails?`

-8. How can I serializer or filtered the JSON fields to return? `how can I serializer or filtered the JSON fields to return in ruby on rails?`
+9. How can I serializer or filtered the JSON fields to return? `how can I serializer or filtered the JSON fields to return in ruby on rails?`

 ### Testing with RSpec 🛠️